ecolab-web3/dynamicreputationtoken-rwa-solidity/README.md

 To allow for future feature additions or bug fixes without requiring a full migration, the next logical step is to implement an upgradable contract using OpenZeppelin's Upgrades Contracts.

-### 2. Enhance the DApp Ecosystem
+### 2. Enhance the dApp Ecosystem

-The current DApps are functional prototypes.
+The current dApps are functional prototypes.
 A production version would require enhancing them with a modern framework and adding features:
 *   **Enhance Rating Portal:** Improve user feedback with modals and notifications.
 *   **Enhance Provider Dashboard:** Add features like a gallery to showcase the achievement NFTs and a detailed history of ratings received.